trackman1997/Thrive/BUILDING.md

 #### Ruby Gems
 - os
 - colorize
-#Not supported for ruby 2.4 on Windows.
-1.8.0 version should add that support.
-#- (Windows only) nokogiri
 - rubyzip

 These can be installed by running `gem install os colorize rubyzip`.
 Running with sudo is probably not required.